lifei96/Medium-crawler-with-data-analyzer/README.md

 In addition, different data analyzers are developed to do research on social networks.

-A research paper based on this project is submitted to PerCom Workshops 2018.
+A research paper based on this project is submitted to *2018 IEEE International Conference on Pervasive Computing and Communications Workshops (PerCom Workshops)*.
 GL && HF!